ossamamehmood/Hacktoberfest/README.md

 - Create a pull request
 - Star this repository

-# How to make your first Pull Request
+# How To Make Your First Pull Request

 Replace `<YOUR-USERNAME>` with your GitHub username in this guide.